What Does It Cost to Be Wrong?

 How did it go?

-You can find the details of the joint venture between IBM and Damgaard Data, and what Navision Software chose to do instead (after getting the cold shoulder from the same IBM), in my book “5,460 Miles from Silicon Valley“, but here are the short and brutal facts.
+You can find the details of the joint venture between IBM and Damgaard Data, and what Navision Software chose to do instead (after the cooperation with IBM stopped), in my book “5,460 Miles from Silicon Valley“, but here are the short and brutal facts.

 Damgaard Data sales rose from USD 30 to USD 93 million in the period 1994 to 1999, while Navision Software’s increased from USD 13 to 167 million.
 During this period Damgaard Data realized a total net profit of USD 19 million, while Navision Software’s corresponding profit totalled 40 million.
 It is fair to note that Damgaard Data’s export performance in the years 1994 to 1997 is not included.
 These figures were reported in the joint venture with IBM, Damgaard Data International A/S, and not consolidated with Damgaard Data A/S. If Damgaard Data International was recognized by 50 percent (not counting the results in Denmark twice), turnover in 1999 would have been USD 111 million.